Nexucis/es-php-index-helper/README.md

 ## Overview

 This project provides an index Helper in order to help you to manage your ES Indices with no downtime.
-This helper implements the philosophy described in the
+This helper implement the philosophy described in the
 [official documentation](https://www.elastic.co/guide/en/elasticsearch/guide/master/index-aliases.html) which can be summarized in a few words : *use alias instead of index directly*

 ### Versioning
 This project uses the following version rules:

 ```
-X.Y.ZZ
+X.Y.Z
 ```

-where :
+Where :
-* X is the major version of ElasticSearch support by this project
+* X is the major version of ElasticSearch supported by this project
-* Y is the major version of this Index Helper.
+* Y is the major version of this helper.
 Be careful with this rule, you can have some breaking changes between two **Y** number.
-* ZZ is the minor version of this Index Helper.
+* Z is the minor version of this Index Helper.
 It will be increased when there are some bug fixes.

 ## Installation